godotengine/godot-docs/classes/class_@globalscope.rst

 - :ref:`int<class_int>` **rid_allocate_id** **(** **)**

-Allocate a unique ID which can be used by the implementation to construct a RID.
+Allocates a unique ID which can be used by the implementation to construct a RID.
 This is used mainly from native extensions to implement servers.

 ----